mazzy89/consensys/README.md

 ### Deploy Directory

-The `deploy` directory contains manifests used for application deployment.
+The `deploy` directory contains manifests used for Linea Stack deployment.
 This includes:

-- Kustomize manifest to define the Gateway API
+- Kustomize manifest to define the Gateway API resources
 - Helm chart values
 - Helm chart encrypted secrets